wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/about.md

 - AfterPay requires an additional API key for Belgium.
 Contact AfterPay.

-- You must [activate MultiSafepay PayV2 payment pages](/payment-methods/billing-suite/afterpay/faq/activating-payv2/) at website level in your MultiSafepay Control.
+- You must [activate MultiSafepay PayV2 payment pages](/payment-methods/billing-suite/afterpay/faq/activating-payv2/) at website level in your MultiSafepay account.

 - Customers can provide different invoice and delivery addresses, but the customer's first and last name must share at least two characters.
-The **Transaction details** page in your MultiSafepay Control only shows the invoice address.
+The **Transaction details** page in your MultiSafepay account only shows the invoice address.
 To retrieve other transaction details, make a GET `/orders` request.
 See API Reference – [Retrieve an order](/api/#retrieve-an-order).